Algafix/OSNMA/README.md

 This means that OSNMAlib processes the data from the input and outputs what has managed to do with this data before reading the next.

-The **status** log, on the other hand, outputs information only at the end of a subframe.
-This logging modality can be useful to see the current state of OSNMAlib without having to scroll and get overwhelmed by it.
+The **status** log, on the other hand, outputs information only at the end of a subframe in JSON format.
+This logging modality is useful to see the current state of OSNMAlib and post-process OSNMA information logged in the JSON file.
+The description of the JSON structure can be found in the following `json-schema` [[html](https://osnmalib.eu/json-schema)|[json](osnma/utils/json_schema/status_log_schema.json)].

 When enabling the console as logging destination, both logging modalities are merged in the console output.
 However, if you enable the file logging, a file is created for each modality.
-Finally, there is a beta logging mode that always outputs the last subframe status in JSON format to a file.
+Finally, there is a logging mode that only outputs the last subframe status in JSON format to a file.

 For more information on how to set these logging options, see the wiki page [OSNMAlib Configuration Options](https://github.com/Algafix/OSNMA/wiki/OSNMAlib-Configuration-Options).